michellelee42/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**\
-The error is in red and the valid inputs are in blue because using the style tags, css was used to specify the colors for instances that are errors and "good" inputs.
+The error is in red and the valid inputs are in blue because using the style tags, css was used to specify the colors for instances that are "error" inputs and "good" inputs.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**\
 The text to the right of the equation shows regular expression.
 The line helps to check if the input includes only smallcase and uppercase letters and not anything else, such as numbers, punctuations, etc. It makes sure the input is indeed a "word" - in our case, it may not be a real word, but it'll still read it as a valid input.